-One way to balance fiscal impact to the state and local economic impact is to levy a different tax rate by host locality (or region).
+One way to balance fiscal impact to the state and local economic impact is to levy a different, tax rate by host locality (or region).
 For example, the gaming revenue tax rate could be set higher in larger markets like Richmond and lower in smaller markets like Danville and Bristol.
-Only a few states, like Maryland and Illinois, levy a different gaming tax rate on casinos in different locations.
-The differences across casinos in Maryland are relatively small (less than 10 percentage points and on slot machine revenue only).
+Only a few states, like Maryland and Illinois, levy a different saming tax rate on casinos in different locations.
+The differences across casinos in slot machine revenue only).
 Illinois has set a special tax rate for a Chicago casino that is far greater than other localities in the state.
 Setting a different gaming revenue tax rate for each